Parichehr13/Biomedical-Signal-Processing/README.md

 - Figures referenced in the reports are already stored in the repository.
 - The machine learning section emphasizes validation rigor in addition to model results.

-## License

-No license file is currently included in this repository.
-If you plan to share or reuse the work publicly, adding a license is recommended.